 He received his B.A. in Economics from Binghamton University in 1983 and his J.D. summa cum laude from Georgetown University Law Center in 1986.
 He is a member of the Harpur Law Alumni Council and a past member of the Georgetown Law Alumni Board.

-In connection with pro bono representations in private practice, Justice Cohen was a recipient of the Thurgood Marshall Award from the Association of the Bar of the City of New York for the successful representation of a death row inmate and a Pro Bono Achievement Award from Sanctuary for Families for the successful representation of a domestic abuse survivor seeking alimony and child support benefits.
+Judge Cohen was a litigation partner at Davis Polk & Wardwell LLP from 1996 until June 2018, prior to which he was an associate at the firm and, earlier, a law clerk for Judge Thomas A. Clark of the United States Court of Appeals for the Eleventh Circuit.
+In connection with pro bono representations in private practice, he was a recipient of the Thurgood Marshall Award from the Association of the Bar of the City of New York for the successful representation of a death row inmate and a Pro Bono Achievement Award from Sanctuary for Families for the successful representation of a domestic abuse survivor seeking alimony and child support benefits.